java-brain/OCP-notes/README.md

 - Collections written without generics are also known as "raw collections".

+- $ javac *.java to compile all .java files within the location you're pointing to
+- javac -Xlint:unchecked *.java
+    Passing this flag will elaborate on the warning

 <!-- Parking lot -->
 - Revisit "Handling Mutable Objects in the Constructors of Immutable Objects" from the top of page 85, I don't get why this gives the ability to change the List...